Gratitude is like a muscle that can be exercised. It takes time to build.

 We all know how much a phone on the table can ruin the vibe when on a date.

 So, commit to a few hours unplugged this evening and take it old school.
-Play a board game or read a book together.
+Play a board game (here are our favorites) or read a book together.

 No screens allowed!
 Take time to appreciate the joys of small, simple comforts like these.